HavenDV/Uno.SfChart/README.md

 This section explains how to add the Synfusion Uno Charts to your application and use its basic features.

 **Step 1**
-Add Syncfusion.SfChart.Uno source project to your application.
+Add H.Syncfusion.SfChart.Uno source project to your application.

 **Step 2**
 Reference the source in the projects of all the platforms.